-c.
-Foster the dissemination and use of nondiscriminatory and nonstereotypical language, resources, practices, and activities d.
-Eliminate institutional discrimination e.
-Integrate an accurate portrayal of the roles and contributions of all groups throughout history across curricula, particularly groups that have been underrepresented historically f.
-Identify how prejudice, stereotyping, and discrimination have limited the roles and contributions of individuals and groups, and how these limitations have challenged and continue to challenge our society g.
-Eliminate subtle practices that favor the education of one student over another on the basis of race, gender, sexual orientation, gender identity, gender expression, disability, ethnicity, or religion h.
-Encourage all members of the educational community to examine assumptions and prejudices, including, but not limited to, racism, sexism, and homophobia, that might limit the opportunities and growth of students and education employees i.
-Offer positive and diverse role models in our society, including the recruitment, hiring, and promotion of diverse education employees in our public schools j.
-Coordinate with organizations and concerned agencies that promote the contributions, heritage, culture, history, and special health and care needs of diverse population groups k.
+- groups throughout history across curricula, particularly groups that have been underrepresented historically - f.
+Identify how prejudice, stereotyping, and discrimination have limited the roles and contributions of individuals and groups, and how these limitations have challenged and continue to challenge our society - g.
+Eliminate subtle practices that favor the education of one student over another on the basis of race, gender, sexual orientation, gender identity, gender expression, disability, ethnicity, or religion - h.
+Encourage all members of the educational community to examine assumptions and prejudices, including, but not limited to, racism, sexism, and homophobia, that might limit the opportunities and growth of students and education employees - Offer positive and diverse role models in our society, including the recruitment, hiring, and promotion of diverse education employees in our public schools - j.
+Coordinate with organizations and concerned agencies that promote the contributions, heritage, culture, history, and special health and care needs of diverse population groups - Recognize the right to wear culturally significant regalia during commencement and other recognition ceremonies

 Promote a safe and inclusive environment for all.

 The Association encourages its affiliates to develop and implement training programs on these matters.
-(1996, 2021)
+(1996, 2024)

 B-16.
-American Indian/Alaska Native Education
+American Indian/Alaska Native